EDUCAUSE Bylaws

 Article IV: Meetings of Members

-Section 3.
+Section 2.
 Conduct of Meetings.
-Annual or special member meetings may be held by teleconference or electronically, with the authorization of the Board.
+Member meetings may be held in person or remotely with the authorization of the Board.

-Section 9.
+Section 3.
 Chair of Meetings.
-The Chair of the Board of Directors shall preside over all annual and special meetings of members.
+The Chair of the Board of Directors or designee shall preside over all meetings of members.

 Article V: Board of Directors